 git remote add origin <your_repository_link>

-artifacts:paths- this folder will be available in GitLab UI after the job finishes
+artifacts:paths- this folder with a generated website will be hosted at GitLab Pages and will be available in GitLab UI after the job finishes

-only- conditions to run jobs, i.e. run this job only on master branch
+only- conditions to run jobs, i.e. run this job only on the master branch

 git add --all